John Roseboro: Roseboro-Marichal incident

-Years later, Roseboro stated that he was retaliating for Marichal's having thrown at Wills.
-He explained that Koufax would not throw at batters for fear of hurting them due to the velocity of his pitches.
-He also stated that his throwing close to Marichal's ear was, "standard operating procedure", as a form of retribution.
+Years later, in his memoirs, Roseboro stated that he was retaliating for Marichal's having thrown at Wills.
+He took matters into his own hands as he did not want to risk Koufax being ejected and possibly being suspended for retaliating while the Dodgers were in the middle of a close pennant race.
+He stated that his throwing close to Marichal's ear was "standard operating procedure", as a form of retribution.

 Marichal didn't face the Dodgers again until spring training on April 3, 1966.
 In his first at bat against Marichal after the incident, Roseboro hit a three-run home run.
-San Francisco General Manager Chub Feeney approached Dodgers General Manager Buzzy Bavasi to attempt to arrange a handshake between Marichal and Roseboro but Roseboro declined the offer.
+Later on, Giants General Manager Chub Feeney approached Dodgers General Manager Buzzie Bavasi to attempt to arrange a handshake between Marichal and Roseboro but Roseboro declined the offer.

 Dodger fans remained angry with Marichal for several years after the altercation and reacted unfavorably when he was signed by the Dodgers in 1975.
 By then, however, Roseboro had forgiven Marichal and personally appealed to fans to do the same.